-This plan also delivers estimated reductions in carbon emissions of 1447 tonnes annually (by March 2030) with the improvement in the energy efficiency performance of the Council's housing stock.
+This plan also delivers estimated reductions in carbon emissions of 1078 tonnes annually\ (by March 2026) with the improvement in the energy efficiency performance of the Council's housing stock.
 The plan also seeks to reduce the amount of waste from Council owned homes going to landfill.

-This is based on data from 1016 properties where the CO2 rating exceeds C in January 2021 - performing at a C rating by 2030
+\This is based on data from 757 properties where the CO2 rating exceeds C - performing at a C rating by 2030.